 From this free project management dashboard for Excel, you create graphs and charts that give you a visual and easily digestible look at your task and workload management, as well as cost.
 It’s a sure way to stay on top of a project generally and know where you have to drill down into specifics.

 You can add more power to your PM dashboards when you use online project management software.
 That way, when team members are updating statuses on tasks, the dashboards are populating with real-time data.
-That makes it even more like the dashboard on your car, and just as efficient at getting you from Point A to Point B. This way, you always know where you stand.

-Go Beyond Excel Templates with ProjectManager
+Go Beyond Excel Templates & Spreadsheets with ProjectManager

 Project management software can take you way further than Excel templates for project management ever could.
 ProjectManager, an award-winning project management software, is a comprehensive platform that lets you plan, track and report on your projects online.
 Because it’s an online tool, you get live visibility into your project team and their tasks.